who Command in Bash: List Logged-In Users

 who -r

-To get only the user names and the number of currently logged in users, use the -q, --count option:
+To get only the user names and the total count of logged-in users, use the -q, --count option:

 who -q